 I've been fortunate to have worked as a book illustrator my entire working life.
-My pathway to illustration came through reading, a love of humour and through life-drawing.
-Drawing the human body suited my sense of fun.
+My pathway to illustration came through reading, a love of humour and through drawing people.

 I love stories.
 I love being in a story – by that I mean really inside the story, thinking about the characters, what they might be doing, how to picture that?

 And, what technology to use?
 Pencil, paper, paint and ink certainly.
 Somewhere in the process digital tools and software.

 For particular info and resources about Daradgee Writer's & Illustrator's Camp please scroll down to School Visits page...
 There you will find video and pdf links that will help make clear the book-making task - especially the illustration task!My Story pdf FAQ's pdf

 In recent years I have been to schools right around Australia.
 My school presentations are about drawing for storytelling.